Sophaos/web-app-recipe-scraper/README.md

 ## Motivation

-I was motivated to learn about Web Scraping using Playwright and to learn GraphQL by using MongoDB.
+I was motivated to learn about Web Scraping using Playwright, GraphQL by using MongoDB and Jotai as a state management library.

 ## Features

 - Upload a recipe from a url
 - View saved recipes
 - View a recipe
+- Filter a list of recipes

 ## What I've learned